Shujatech/Linearsearch/README.md

 # Linearsearch
-collect the 30 students data once a while
+collect the 30 students data once a while.